ShyeChern/chat-app/README.md

-# Chat App
+# Chat App (Abandoned)

 This is a very simple chat app using node.js with socket.io.
-It is host under https://chat.shyechern.com/.

 [Changelog](CHANGELOG.md)